bulletmark/mpr/README.md

 different settings in your file (e.g. various `--device` and/or `--mount` options) and switch between them by un-commenting the lines you want to use.

+Note that the `xrun` command can be independently set with it's own default options as described in the previous section.

 ## Directory/Path Inference